OpenMoonRay/openmoonray-docs/docs/getting-started/installation/building-moonray/building-moonray-container.md

 This step creates the openmoonray_build container by downloading, building and installing the third-party libraries that MoonRay needs.

-The *building* directory in the openmoonray repo contains a file *CMakeLists.txt".
+The *building* directory in the openmoonray repo contains a file *CMakeLists.txt*.
 This file defines a series of CMake targets that automatically download and install the third-party dependencies.

 The Optix 7.3 header files from NVidia cannot be downloaded automatically : as discussed in the first section, you must have previously downloaded them yourself from the NVidia site.